Learn How to Fondue

 Some may erroneously think that fondue was an invention that originated in the 1970s.
 While most people in America were introduced to fondue back then, fondue was created well before 1970s.
 People in Switzerland have been enjoying fondue for a long time.

-This national dish for the people who live in the mountains of Switzerland is composed of a mixture of Emmentaler and Gruyère cheeses, wine and kirsch.
+This national dish for the people who live in the mountains of Switzerland is composed of a mixture of Emmenthal and Gruyère cheeses, wine and kirsch.
 People dunk small bread cubes into the cheese fondue.
-For more information on fondue neuchâteloise, visit the Encyclopaedia Britannica.
+For more information on fondue neuchâteloise, visit the Encyclopedia Britannica.

 Why would you want to have fondue in the 21st century?
 Because fondue is making a very strong come back for very good reasons: